ZhecanJamesWang/Highly-Semantic-Vision-Language-Benchmarks/README.md

 ### 3. GQA ###
 #### a.
 Description ####

+The authVisual Genome scene graph structures to create 22M diverse reasoning questions, which all come with functional programs that represent their semantics.

+We use the programs to gain tight control over the answer distribution and present a new tunable smoothing technique to mitigate question biases.

+Question Answering on Image Scene Graphs.
+Each image comes with a scene graph of objects and relations.
+Each question comes with a structured representation of its semantics.

 #### b.
 Pros ####
+It claimed to overcome the shortcomings of VQA V1 which has a biased distribution of answers and questions.
+Since VQA V1 is curated basedd on human annotations thus it has limitations in terms of overall balancing of answer distribution and question types due to the high manual cost.
+On the other hand, question and answers in GQA are mostly generated via scene graph thus it has more power and is convenient to readjust answer and question distribition.

 #### c.
 Cons ####
+Due to the low-level semantic focus of scene graphs in Visual Genome and limited vocabularies, the questions in GQA are also limited in low-level semantics.
+The questions focus mostly on attributes, spacial relationships as described in scene graphs.

 ## 4. CLEVER ##
 ### a.
 Description ###